Dasharo/docs/docs/dev-proc/screenshots.md

 To set the mode in UEFI:

-- Enter the boot menu
+- Enter the UEFI Setup Menu
+- Select `One Time Boot`
 - Select `UEFI Shell`
 - Type in `mode 80 25` and press Enter to switch mode
 - Type in `exit` to go back to boot menu